-The holiday season, full of cheerful festivities, can be exhausting and complicated when you are grieving the death of a loved one.
+The holidays and grief season, full of cheerful festivities, can be exhausting and complicated when you are grieving the death of a loved one.
 There may be people in your life and at those festivities who are unfamiliar with the roller coaster of grief leaving you feeling that you have to manage their emotions.

 Understanding prevalent, disheartening grief myths can be helpful as you navigate these sometimes tricky social interactions.
 While there are several myths, I’ll cover three, explain why each is unhelpful, and close with ways you can honor your loved one this holiday season.